This Post Is Sponsored By Erin Condren! As Always, All Opinions Are My Own! Thank You For Supporting CityGirlGoneMom!

-With her new lunch totes, you can say bye-bye to brown paper bags.
+With her adorable lunch totes, you can say bye-bye to brown paper bags.
 These, perfectly-sized and easily-washable lunch totes are ideal for our family of six.
 I can easily pack the kids’ lunches and they love having their own bag with their name on it.
 Its been our most popular grab-and-go item this summer.
 You can be sure we will be using these for all of our family outings.

 One staple item I could never have too much of are my gift labels.
 Having labels to put on gifts is such a savior.
-With all the birthdays and celebrations we’ve had to miss this year, it’s nice having a custom gift label from the family, and is the best way to add that detailed finishing touch.
+With all the birthdays and celebrations we’ve had to miss this year and a half, it’s nice having a custom gift label from the family, and is the best way to add that detailed finishing touch.

 Additionally, I have found Erin Condren’s custom checklist to be so helpful.
 When we are trying to leave for the weekend with so many kids pulling us in multiple directions, you can be sure we forget things.
 Not any more!
 With this handy itemized list, I am able to cross-check with Bobby to see if we forgot anything of importance.
 Parents need to have a schedule for the summer too!

-No matter how you’re creating memories this summer—from s’mores and campouts to social distancing excursions to the beach—providing just the right amount of structure in a consistent environment can be beneficial to both the kids and parents.
+No matter how you’re creating memories this summer—from s’mores and campouts to nature excursions to the beach—providing just the right amount of structure in a consistent environment can be beneficial to both the kids and parents.
 And Erin Condren has done it again for our family.
 She keeps creating items that both inspire and give us that right amount of organization to thrive in the summer months and get our minds focused as we head back to school.